DellGEOS/AzureStackHOLs/lab-guides/03-OpenManageExtensionForWAC/readme.md

 ![](./media/powershell03.png)

-### Collecting HAR log
+### Task 04b - Collecting HAR log

-**1.** In Edge browser, click on "three dots" in top right conrner and select More tools.
+**Step 1** In Edge browser, click on "three dots" in top right conrner and select More tools.
 In More tools select Developer tools.

 ![](./media/edge01.png)

-**2.** In developer tools, click in "three dots" and select network from more tools.
+**Step 2** In developer tools, click in "three dots" and select network from more tools.

 ![](./media/edge02.png)

-**3** Now the recording has started, you can navigate around in extension, so data will start populating.
+**Step 3** Now the recording has started, you can navigate around in extension, so data will start populating.
 Once you collect data, you can click on pointing down arrow, that will let you download HAR log.

 ![](./media/edge03.png)